George-Spanos/GoogleMapsAssessnent/README.md

 My goal is to break down the project as if it was a deliverable.

 ### Issues Faced and Solutions
+There are two branches that implement the solution based on different libraries.
+The first library is the [@agm](https://angular-maps.com/api-docs/agm-core/components/agmmap) and the second solution is based on the [@angular/google-maps](https://www.npmjs.com/package/@angular/google-maps).
+Both libraries seem to perform about the same way.
+I tend to prefer the [@angular/google-maps] because it seems to me that handling map creation inside typescript and not HTML seems to be more performant.

 As it was expected the 9000-15000 markers are too much for a browser to render.
 I've done multiple steps to improve performance and there are of course much more to do:

+Both Solutions are base on Marker Clustering.

 1. At first a randomized amount of markers between 9 and 15 thousand was not even rendering.
 This improved by
    1. Choosing to use the [@angular/google-maps](https://www.npmjs.com/package/@angular/google-maps) library since it proved to be more performant.
    2. Making sure that every marker has its flag ["optimize" set to true](https://developers.google.com/maps/optimization-guide#optimizing_markers).